-In October 2015, the Issuer purchased 5,845,000 Transtide LP limited partnership units for \$5,845,000 in cash.
+On October 9, 2015, the Issuer purchased 5,845,000 limited partnership units of Transtide LP for \$5,845,000 in cash.
 Transtide LP used those funds to purchase certain real estate assets, having an estimated fair market value of \$5,845,000, from an arm's-length receiver.
 The real estate assets were security for a mortgage loan receivable of the Issuer that was in default and under foreclosure.
 The receiver used the proceeds to settle the mortgage loan receivable by the Issuer.
 The Issuer realized a loss of \$697,257, which was drawn from the Issuer's provision for mortgage losses.